 There is a mode that you set for barking only, so if barking is the only thing you want to target with the device, you’re able to easily ignore the other features.
 It’s easy to feel overwhelmed with a device that has multiple capabilities like this, but Aspectek has done a good job of letting you isolate the settings and use the Bark Stop unit for your own specific purpose.
 This lets you disable the motion sensor and only rely on the bark detection capability of the unit.

-The Sonic Egg is designed to be placed in a location, while the Little Egg is a comfortable little handheld device that you can take anywhere.
+The Sonic Egg Bark Control Device is designed to be left in a location, while the Little Egg is a comfortable little handheld device that you can take anywhere.

 The rounded shape makes it unique amongst the other handheld units here, and it certainly takes top spot for aesthetics and ease and comfort of holding.